The Second Punic War Timeline

 The turning movement is a military tactic in which the attacking forces reach the rear of the enemy’s forces, separating them from their primary defensive positions and threaten to isolate them in a pocket, forcing the defenders to abandon the positions.

 Archimedes of Syracuse (c.
 287 – c.
 212 BC) was a Greek mathematician, physicist, engineer, inventor, and astronomer.
-He is regarded as one of the leading scientists in classical antiquity.
+He is regarded as a leading scientist in classical antiquity.
 The Claw of Archimedes (Ship Shaker) was one weapon that he is said to have designed to defend the city.
 It was a crane-like arm from which a large metal grappling hook was suspended.
 The claw would be dropped onto an attacking ship and the arm would swing upwards, lifting the ship out of the water and probably sinking it.